Remains of Residential School Children Found

 Spirit Bear: Fishing For Knowledge, Catching Dreams

-Follow Spirit Bear as he learns about traditional knowledge and Residential Schools before heading to Algonquin territory, where children teach him about Shannen’s Dream.
-Spirit Bear and his new friends won’t stop until Shannen’s Dream of “safe and comfy schools”.
+Follow Spirit Bear as he learns about traditional knowledge and Residential Schools before heading to Algonquin territory, as children teach him about Shannen’s Dream.

 Stolen Words – Melanie Florence

-When a little girl comes home from school one day and asks her grandpa how to say something in his Cree language, he is sad that he cannot teach her.
-He tells her that his words were stolen from him when he was taken to live at a residential school as a boy.
-The little girl then sets out to help her grandpa find his language again.
+When a little girl comes home from school one day and asks her grandpa how to say something in Cree, he is sad that he cannot teach her.
+She then sets out to help her grandpa find his language again.

 - Indigenous Cinema in the Classroom (ages 6-11) National Film Board